Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 # cachedAngles[]

 The angles (for rotational axes) or positions (for prismatic axes) of the last move are cached.
 They are used for the calculation of a new target.
 Homing sets this cache, as well as a segmented move.
 The calculation whether a target is reachable (LimitPosition) does not set or change cachedAngles.

+# HomeRobotFileName

+Name of the homing file to home all axes, default is homeRobot.g